SoftwareHeritage/swh-docs/sysadm/mirror-operations/docker.rst

 Namely, you need to create a `secret` for:

+- `swh-mirror-db-postgres-password`
-- `postgres-password`
+- `swh-mirror-web-postgres-password`

 For example:

 .. code-block:: bash

-   ~/swh-docker$ echo 'strong password' | docker secret create postgres-password - [...]
+   ~/swh-docker$ xkcdpass -d- | docker secret create swh-mirror-db-postgres-password - [...]

-Creating the swh base services
+Spawning the swh base services
 ------------------------------

 If you haven't done it yet, clone this git repository: